Obama Answers Birthers By Showing His Certificate

 INSKEEP: Now, we mentioned Donald Trump before, who had been speaking again and again and again about the president's birth and had been claiming to send investigators to Hawaii and so forth.
 He has a reaction this morning.
 Let's listen, Scott Horsley.

-Mr. DONALD TRUMP (CEO and Chairman, The Trump Organization): I'm very proud of myself, because I've accomplished something that nobody else has been able to accomplish.
+DONALD TRUMP: I'm very proud of myself, because I've accomplished something that nobody else has been able to accomplish.

 INSKEEP: Meaning, he says, that the president finally released a birth certificate.
 Did Trump accomplish anything politically?